HewlettPackard/sandpiper/README.md

 ## Loopy Belief Propagation
-This library contains the implementation of Loopy Belief Propagation on factor graphs for Apache Spark GraphX.
+The project contains an implementation of Loopy Belief Propagation, a popular message passing algorithm for performing inference in probabilistic graphical models.
+It provides exact inference for graphical models without loops.
+While inference for graphical models with loops is approximate, in practice it is shown to work well.
+Our implementation is generic and operates on factor graph representation of graphical models.
+It handles factors of any order, and variable domains of any size.
+It is implemented in Apache Spark GraphX, and thus can scale to large scale models.
+Further, it supports computations in log scale for numerical stability.
 ###Examples

 **API**